 In his classification scheme, Linnaeus recognized only two kingdoms of living things: Animalia and Plantae.
 At the time, microscopic organisms had not been studied in detail.
-They were placed either in a separate category called Chaos or, in some cases; they were classified with plants or animals.
+Either they were placed in a separate category called Chaos or, in some cases, they were classified with plants or animals.
 Then in the 1860s, the German investigator Ernst Haeckel proposed a three-kingdom system of classification.
 Haeckel’s three kingdoms were Animalia, Plantae, and Protista.
 Members of the kingdom Protista included the protozoa, fungi, bacteria, and other microorganisms.
 Haeckel’s system was not widely accepted, however, and microorganisms continued to be classified as plants (for example, bacteria and fungi) or animals (for example, protozoa).

 In 1968, Robert Whittaker devised a system that was widely accepted by biologists for many years.
 Whittaker’s classification scheme recognized five kingdoms: Monera, Protista, Fungi, Plantae, and Animalia.
 Even though kingdoms Fungi, Plantae, Animalia, and, to a lesser extent, Protista remain intact today, kingdom Monera is no longer considered a valid category after genetic work shed new light on its phylogenic relatedness.

 In the 1970s, genetic comparisons using small-subunit ribosomal RNA highlighted a major problem with grouping all prokaryotic cells together under the single kingdom of Monera.
 Some prokaryotic cells once considered bacteria were more closely related to eukaryotes.
 This required a larger phylogenic category to be created: the domain.
 Two of the three domains contain prokaryotic cells (domains Bacteria and Archaea), and all eukaryotic organisms reside under domain Eukarya.